Mirantis/compliance/docs/compliance/reference/800-53/cm.md

 sent to and received from Docker Trusted Registry and the public Docker Store.
 These signatures allow client-side verification of the integrity and publisher of specific image tags.
-When enabling Docker Content Trust in Docker Enterprise Edition you can enforce the use of signed Docker images.
+When enabling Docker Content Trust in Docker Engine - Enterprise you can enforce the use of signed Docker images.
 Additional information can be found at the following resources: